 Dick Barkdull Memorial Music Scholarship

-This scholarship will be awarded to one or more students who apply to study at Richland Academy for the Fall 2017-Spring 2018 Semester.
+This scholarship will be awarded to one or more students who apply to study at Richland Academy of the Arts for the Fall 2019-Spring 2020 Semester.

 Dr. Tom Croghan Memorial Music Scholarship